pgdoc/PgDoc/README.md

 ## Setup

-Run the [SQL script in `src/PgDoc/SQL/pgdoc.sql` in the PgDoc repository](https://raw.githubusercontent.com/pgdoc/PgDoc/master/src/PgDoc/SQL/pgdoc.sql) to create the required table and functions in the database.
+Run the [`PgDoc/pgdoc.sql` SQL script](https://raw.githubusercontent.com/pgdoc/PgDoc/master/src/PgDoc/sql/pgdoc.sql) to create the required table and functions in the database.

 ## Concepts

 PgDoc uses a single `document` table with just three columns:
-- `id` (of type `Guid`) is used as the primary key of the table.
+- `id` (of type `uuid`) is used as the primary key of the table.
 - `body` contains the JSON document itself.
 - Finally, `version` is used for optimistic concurrency control.
 It is normally not directly manipulated by the users of PgDoc, but it is used behind the scenes to guarantee safety when using the read-modify-write pattern.